xnhl/fan-mail/README.md

 		- Perhaps my <a href="https://github.com/xnhl/riots" target="_blank">riots</a> project?
 			- My personal archives of repository info (with views, clones, et cetera) reveal that there was one view of my riots project on April 18 (the day <a href="https://github.com/MrXyfir" target="_blank">MrXyfir</a> began following me).
 		- I imagine that <a href="https://cata-list.github.io" target="_blank">cata-list</a> has also earned me some enemies and could be a possibility.
+		- My public support of the Canadian truckers' Freedom Convoy & protests (2022) on Twitter account for cata-list
 	- Presumably, this is when he began plotting his genius 4D-chess strategy to extort me.
 - I thought nothing more of this until 19 days later on May 7 when I received the <a href="#message-received">strange e-mail</a> from a truly dizzying intellect.
 	- The first thing which struck me about the e-mail was the sender/return address: mwtheta@mwtheta.net